blukatdevelopment/FPS_Framework/Planning/README.md

 ## Testing
-- Each programming user story or task should be tested.
+- Each programming user story or task should be tested and approved before the deliverable can be released.

 ## Interface Programming [2/6]